 Sri Aurobindo once wrote that it is impossible to write a biography of a spiritual Master because so much of their life happens on the inner plane and not outer plane.

-India achieved her independence on August 15, 1947.
+India achieved its independence on 15 August 1947.
 Sri Aurobindo remarked on this event.

 ‘August 15, 1947 is the birthday of free India.
 It marks for her the end of an old era, the beginning of a new age, but we can also make it by our own life and acts as a free nation, an important date in a new age opening to the whole world for the political, social, cultural and spiritual future of humanity.
 August 15 is my own birthday and it is naturally gratifying to me that it should have assumed this vast difference.
 I take this coincidence not as a fortuitous accident, but as the sanction and seal of the divine force that guides my steps on the work with which I began life, the beginning of its full fruition.
 Indeed on this day, he says, I can watch almost all the world movements which I hope to see fulfilled in my lifetime; though then they looked like impracticable dreams arriving at fruition or on their way to achievement.
 In all these movements, free India may well play a large part and take a leading position.’